commuterjoy/fastly-deploy-nodejs/README.md

     fastly Request: GET, /service/f9935BOx.../version/41/vcl +669ms
     ...

+## Workflow

+The workflow to configure the CDN is simple,

+ - Update VCL in ./src/vcl
+ - Type `make deploy test`

+If the tests pass you've not broken anything and can deploy to production.

 ## Notes

 This is the strategy theguardian.com used when deploying fastly VCL updates,

- - Find the active VCL version
+ - Find the active VCL version.
- - Clone the active version
+ - Clone the active version.
- - Delete all the VCL file(s) in the cloned version ready for the new ones
+ - Delete all the VCL file(s) in the cloned version ready for the new ones.
- - Upload you new VCL file(s)
+ - Upload you new VCL file(s).
- - Define the main VCL file (if you've got more than one)
+ - Define the main VCL file.
- - Validate the cloned version
+ - Validate the cloned version.
- - Activate the cloned version
+ - Activate the cloned version.

-This is based on the [fastly node client library](https://github.com/commuterjoy/fastly).
+This is based on the [Fastly node client library](https://github.com/commuterjoy/fastly).